 Do you need life insurance?

-You'll probably be thinking about getting a life insurance policy if you have people who depend on you financially - a partner or children, for example.
+If you have people who depend on you financially - a partner or children – it’s worth considering life insurance.
 But even if you're not the main breadwinner, it's wise to think about life insurance, for example to cover the cost of looking after the children if you weren't there.

-How do I work out how much life insurance I need?
+How do you work out how much life insurance you need?

-The more you're insured for, the higher your premium will be, so you won't want to have more life insurance than you can comfortably afford.
-On the other hand, you'll want to make sure your dependants would be provided for as much as possible.
+The more you're insured for the higher your premium will be, and you don't want to have more life insurance than you can comfortably afford.
+On the other hand, you want to make sure your dependants would be provided for as much as possible.

 A way to work out how much life insurance you need is to look at what exactly your insurance payment would need to cover, and how many years your dependents would need support for.
 Things to take into consideration include: